Other Blueprints

 $ make gnbsim-simulator-run

-This blueprint runs SD-Core and SD-RAN in tandem, with RANSIM emulating various RAN elements.
+This blueprint runs SD-Core and SD-RAN's near real-time RIC in tandem, with RANSIM emulating various RAN elements.
 (The OnRamp roadmap includes plans to couple SD-RAN with other virtual and physical RAN elements, but RANSIM is currently the only option.)

 The SD-RAN blueprint includes the following: